Country or Region | |

 |

 ![]() Methods allowedVacuum aspirationYes (12 WEEKS) Dilatation and evacuationNot specified Combination mifepristone-misoprostolYes (21 WEEKS) Guidance is provided on the use of mifepristone-misoprostol for gestational ages up to 9 weeks and between 13 and 21 weeks.
-Misoprostol onlyYes (13-21 WEEKS) Other (where provided)Dilation and Curettage (12 WEEKS) Dilation and curettage is specified but not recommended.
-WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
-Vacuum aspiration is the recommended technique of surgical abortion for pregnancies of up to 12 to 14 weeks of gestation.
-The procedure should not be routinely completed by dilatation and sharp curettage (D&C).
-Safe Abortion Guidelines, Executive Summary, Box 1- Recommendation.
+Misoprostol onlyYes (21 WEEKS) Other (where provided)Dilation and curettage is prohibited.
+WHO GuidanceThe following descriptions were extracted from WHO Abortion Care Guideline.
+Where there is a specific Recommendation, this is stated.
+Otherwise, these are excerpts.
+Vacuum aspiration is recommended for surgical abortions at or under 14 weeks to be provided by traditional and complementary medicine professionals, nurses, midwives, associate/advanced associate clinicians, generalist medical practitioners and specialist medical practitioners.

 |